diegosanoja/Data-Analysis-Portfolio/README.md

 ## About me

-I'm Diego Sanoja, a graduate with distinction from the Concordia University with good mathematical and statistical skills who speaks English, Spanish and French and completed the Google Data Analytics Professional Certificate in 4 months.
+I'm Diego Sanoja, a graduate with distinction from the Concordia University with good mathematical and statistical skills who speaks English, Spanish and French and completed the Google Data Analytics Professional Certificate of Coursera in 4 months.
 I have proficiency with spreadsheets (Excel and Google Sheets), Microsoft Power BI Desktop, SQL (BigQuery and PostgreSQL), and the R, Python and SAS programming languages.

 I'm a person who is a fast learner, focused, hardworking, determined and with high attention to details to do a job individually or as part of a team by following the steps of the process given.